ImageMagick/Usage-Markdown/quantize/index.md

 ## Error Correction Dithering {#dither_error}

-As discussed in the introduction an error correction dither is generally regarded the best choice for producing the truest representation of the original image with a reduced color set.
+As discussed in the introduction, an error correction dither is generally regarded as the best choice for producing the truest representation of the original image with a reduced color set.
 It also limits itself to any pre-defined palette of colors, whether it was user supplied, or as determined by the IM color quantization routines.

-Because of this it is the logical default choice for general color reduction as provided by the IM operators, "`-colors`", "`-remap`", "`-posterize`" and "`-monochrome`".
+Because of this, it is the logical default choice for general color reduction as provided by the IM operators, "`-colors`", "`-remap`", "`-posterize`" and "`-monochrome`".

 ### E-Dither Methods {#dither}

 As of version 6.4.2-9, IM now provides more than one type of dithering style or method, which can be selected using the "`-dither`" setting.
-Before this IM was limited to a variation of the [Riemersma Dither](http://www.compuphase.com/riemer.htm), or [Hilbert Curve Dither](http://www.compuphase.com/hilbert.htm).
+Before this, IM was limited to a variation of the [Riemersma Dither](http://www.compuphase.com/riemer.htm), or [Hilbert Curve Dither](http://www.compuphase.com/hilbert.htm).
 Which you can set using "`-dither Riemersma`".

 Now you can also select a Floyd-Steiberg Dither using "`-dither FloydSteinberg`".
-You can see what types of dither methods has been implemented in your version of IM using...
+You can see what other dither methods have been implemented in your version of IM using...

 ~~~
 convert -list dither